harshitashar25/AI_ChatBot/README.md

-# Emotivox 2.0
+# AICHATBOT

-**Emotivox 2.0** is a web-based AI-powered chatbot that interacts with users through text and image inputs.
+**CHATBOT** is a web-based AI-powered chatbot that interacts with users through text and image inputs.
 The chatbot uses **Google's Gemini 1.5 Pro API** to provide intelligent responses and can process screenshots or images to better understand user queries.

 ---